 Kaolin is a hydrated aluminum silicate obtained by mining naturally occurring mineral deposits.
 Such deposits are purified by a dry process involving crushing, drying, pulverizing and classifying and a wet processes involving formation of a kaolin slurry followed by selective flocculation.

 GMO-free (does not contain plant-derived components)

 Does not contain animal-derived components

-Dimethicone is registered as an OTC skin protectant drug with the FDA (Category I; allowed concentration 1-30%).
-This means that if you want to sell a finished product containing dimethicone and you make a skin protectant claim (incl. minor cuts, scrapes, burns, chapped skin and lips, poison ivy, poison oak, poison sumac, and insect bites), dimethicone must then be listed under 'Active Ingredients' on the label.
+Kaolin is registered as an OTC skin protectant drug with the FDA (Category I, allowed concentration 4-40%).
+This means that if you want to sell a finished product containing kaolin and you make a skin protectant claim (incl. minor cuts, scrapes, burns, chapped skin and lips, poison ivy, poison oak, poison sumac, and insect bites), kaolin must then be listed under 'Active Ingredients' on the label.
 Also, your facility and your product must be registered with the FDA and you must operate under cGMP guidelines.
-However, if no skin protectant drug claims are made on the label, dimethicone is not considered an OTC drug and no registration is needed.
+However, if no skin protectant drug claims are made on the label, kaolin is not considered a OTC drug and no registration is needed.

 You might also like